-The Company believes that timely, appropriate and active information disclosure and two-way communication activities are essential for us to deepen mutual understanding and build a relationship of trust with shareholders.
+The Company believes that timely, appropriate and active information disclosure and twoway communication activities are essential for us to deepen mutual understanding and build a relationship of trust with shareholders.
 Therefore, the Company positively responds to any requests from shareholders that are considered to support sustainable growth and the medium/long-term enhancement of the corporate value of the Company.
 The Company has also established the "Basic Policy for Constructive Dialogue with Shareholders," (to refer Supplementary Principles 5.1.2) which had been deliberated and approved by the Board of Directors, and discloses it in corporate governance reports, etc. (III.1)

-Taking the requests and interests of shareholders into consideration, to the extent reasonable, the senior management and directors, including outside directors, should have a basic position to engage in dialogue (management meetings) with shareholders.
+Taking the requests and interests of shareholders into consideration, to the extent reasonable, the senior management, directors, including outside directors, and kansayaku, should have a basic position to engage in dialogue (management meetings) with shareholders.

-The Company may conduct a dialogue with a shareholder on an individual basis, while paying attention to the fairness in information disclosure if such a dialogue is determined to be beneficial for sustainable growth and the medium/long-term enhancement of the corporate value of the Company.
+Senior management, Directors including Outside Directors and Audit & Supervisory Board members may conduct a dialogue with a shareholder on an individual basis, while paying attention to the fairness in information disclosure if such a dialogue is determined to be beneficial for sustainable growth and the medium/long-term enhancement of the corporate value of the Company.